Psychoanalytic dream interpretation: Implications in therapy

-Decline in importance
+Decline in use

-In the times of Freud, dreams were brought to the forefront of psychoanalysis.
-The two were inseparable from one another.
-In order to understand the self one needed to understand the subconscious; the gateway of which were dreams.
-However dreams have since lost their singular importance in psychoanalysis and are being replaced by other concerns.
-This has been caused by long-standing ambivalence, and emergent aspect that influence psychoanalysis.
+According to Freud dream interpretation was supposed to be guided by patients through free associations to various aspects of the dream, thus leaving room for the interpretation to be tailored to individuals.
+Freud noted and warned readers that the psychological meaning of objects, people, or events in dreams were not meant to be universal.
+This was a rule that Freud himself even came close to breaking by generalizing that penetration into tight spaces and opening locked doors commonly symbolized sexual activity and that hair cutting, loss of teeth, and beheading frequently symbolized castration.
+Due to the lack of universality in the meaning behind different symbolism in dreams this has left dream interpretation to be up to the practitioner.
+This alone causes questions as to the validity of this approach to therapy due to the lack of a standard/baseline.
+Moreover, researchers have found that many dreams do not even appear to be distinguished symbols, rather they mirror everyday life activities and concerns that occupy our minds such as studying, shopping, going to work etc.

 Studies done by Brenner (1969) and Waldhorn (1967) have downgraded Freud's classical view of dreams from extremely important to being on a level playing field with other psychological phenomena.
 Developments in REM research (Ellman and Antrobus, 1991) have also played a part in diminishing dreams importance in both clinical and theoretical psychoanalysis.
-For psychoanalysts dreams can present a challenge as their interpretation often can overwhelm other aspects of a patients problem and take up much of the time spent on the patient, and in many cases interpretations served the interpreter and not the patient.
+For psychoanalysts dreams can present a challenge as their interpretation often can overwhelm other aspects of a patient's problem and take up much of the time spent on the patient, and in many cases interpretations served the interpreter and not the patient.
 Dream discussion has taken a back seat to the discussion of daily life and the here and now.

 Dreams are also difficult to remember, with no more than 5% to 10% of dreams being remembered the following day.
 The parts of the dream that are retained the next day likely dissipate overnight.
 However, dreams are not all negative and can have much to say about daily life.
 Broader possibilities for dreams can be presented by stressing their social aspect.
-Through this method dreams have a different, but equally important hold on psychoanalysis.
+Through this method dreams have a different, but equally important, hold on psychoanalysis.

+Furthermore, it was found in a study conducted by Mazzoni et al. (1999) that a clinician can have a stronger influence than most believe.
+In this study they found that people were more suggestible in a simulation that bears a resemblance to a clinical setting.
+This means that if a therapists suggested that a dream could represent some form of abuse in the past, that they would be more likely to believe that it happened whether or not it happened.
+This has dangerous implications for dream interpretation in a clinical setting as it can implant false memories in people's minds.